WindingSnow/21-ReactJs-Projects/README.md

 - <strong> Messaging App Clone </strong> - You can create a clone of your favourite text app and if you can, you can also create a working chat application using ReactJs and NodeJs.
 This will boost your productivity and knowledge about ReactJs. *** ⚠ Warning: Use it for only learning purpose to avoid copyright ⚠ ***

+---

+## Intermediate Level Projects
+Let's now take a look at 7 intermediate ReactJs projects.

+- <strong> Weather App </strong> - You can create a working weather app using ReactJs and Hooks as your first Reactjs intermediate project.
+This project will help you in presenting your ReactJs skills and you can add it in your portfolio/resume.

 #### Area under maintainance 🚧👷🏻‍♂️ More Projects coming soon